arj7192/digit-recognition-service/README.md

 ## API
-Images should contain a digit and can be variably dimensioned and channeled (RGB, grayscale, etc.).
+Images should ideally contain a digit and can be variably dimensioned and channeled (RGB, grayscale, etc.).
 The uploaded input image to the api is first converted to a 28X28 grayscale image with normalized pixel values, which is then fed to the CNN classifier as input.
 The CNN classifier returns probabilities for the 10 classes (digits 0 to 9 respectively).
 The api returns a tuple with the first entry being the preducted label (i.e. argmax of the outputted list) and the second entry being the ordered list of probability itself

 Flask is used as the web framework to receive POST requests in the form of image uploads (ONE IMAGE PER REQUEST) and returns the result (the tuple described in the above paragraph) in the form of a json string.
 Python is used as the programming language across the whole project.